 Have you ever thought about adding color-changing gemstones to your jewelry collection?
-We’re not talking about well-known colored gemstones like rubies, sapphires or emeralds, but gems that actually change color depending on the lighting.
+We’re not talking about well-known colored gemstones like rubies, sapphires or emeralds, but gems—such as opal gemstones—that actually change color depending on the lighting.
 From rings to pendants and everything in-between, color-changing gemstones, known as phenomenal gems, are unique and go well with many types of jewelry designs.
 Here are some of our favorites:

 This rare gem was discovered in 1834.
 During the day, it beams green or bluish-green.
 In incandescent light, it turns to a soft shade of red.
 The Alexandrite’s optical changes along with its rarity make it a very valuable gemstone.

 Some say that they can see fire, lightning, rainbows, stars and seas in opals.
 This gemstone ranges in color from milky white to black with flashes of yellow, orange, green, red and blue.
-The beauty and brilliance of this gem is the product ofthe contrast between its color play and its background.
+The beauty and brilliance of opal gemstones is the product of the contrast between its color play and its background.